rsanchezgarc/argParseFromDoc/README.md

 ### Usage

-You only need to document the type and possible default values for the arguments of your functions with [typing](https://docs.python.org/3/library/typing.html) and the description of each within the docstring.
+You only need to document the type and possible default values for the arguments of your functions with [typing](https://docs.python.org/3/library/typing.html) and add the description of each within the docstring.
 Examples of documented functions are:

 ```